 How to Write Your Book Blurb

-Have you ever looked at the cover of a book and thought “Yeah that’s the vibe I’m looking for” only to bring it home, crack it open, and two or three chapters into it, you realize this is not what you thought you were getting into.
+Have you ever seen a book cover and thought, “This is the vibe I want”?
+You take it home, open it, and after two or three chapters, you realize it’s not what you expected.
 Every single time this has happened to me it’s because I didn’t bother to read the book blurb.

 The blurb offers so much to your reader without giving away the whole story.
-Sure it helps sell your book, but more specifically, the blurb promises something familiar and comforting, a story that fits within the expectations of a genre they enjoy.
-At the same time it provides a promise that this story in particular has a little something else, something different, something interesting enough that they’re going to want to take the book home immediately and find out what the secret is.
+Sure, it helps sell your book.
+The blurb offers something familiar and comforting.
+It promises a story that meets the expectations of a genre readers enjoy.

 Writing your book blurb

 With only 100-200 words, it’s important that every word has a purpose.
 A blurb should feel high stakes and more dramatic than regular conversation.
-The reader should be immediately put into the mindset of the main character; this is best achieved by writing the blurb in present tense.
+The author should quickly put the reader in the main character's mindset.
+This is best done by writing the blurb in present tense.

-Blurbs match the writing style of the story’s genre so the best place to start is by reading book blurbs by other authors in the genre you’re writing in.
+Blurbs should match the writing style of the story's genre.
+A good way to start is by reading blurbs from other authors in your genre.
 Take notes on some of your favorites and why they stood out to you.
-After some research, you’ll start to notice similarities, what a good hook sounds like, and what really doesn’t work.
+After some research, you’ll start noticing similarities, what a good hook sounds like, and what utterly doesn’t work.

 Be prepared to rewrite your blurb a hundred times or more.
 Don’t delete anything!
-After several rewrites, take a break, come back later, and if something’s missing from your last version see if a sentence from an old version fills in the gap.
+After you rewrite, take a break.
+Come back later.
+If something is missing from your last version, check old versions.
+See if a sentence from an old version can fill the gap!

 Check out the StoryForge template on Writing your Book Blurb for more guidance and an organized sheet to fill out as you go!